therealdreg/anticuckoo/README.md

 The overkill methods can be useful.
 For example using the overkill methods you have two features in one: detection/crash and "a kind of Sleep" (Cuckoomon bypass long Sleeps calls).

+Crash POCs is only a demostration.
+A real malware can be use this code to detect cuckoo without crashing it, ex only check the exception, esp etc and after make useless code.

 [TODO list](#todo)

 ### Cuckoo Detection